terdelyi/terdelyicouk/content/posts/if-it-looks-like-a-duck-weak-and-strong-typing.md

 You might love or hate TypeScript, but it's a fact that you cannot really find a job nowadays where the tech stack doesn't require TypeScript in pair with JavaScript weather it's server or client side programming.
 It's a de facto standard.
+However, JavaScript evolved a lot since 2012, nowadays

 ## Strong or weak vs. dynamic or static

 Type safety is a feature of a programming language which simply means the language only allows you to perform operations allowed by a data type.
 For an example you shouldn't use a method which requires a string on a numeric value.
 This permission is checked during type checking which can be static and dynamic.
-Dynamically (or weakly) typed languages check the types during runtime, meanwhile statically (or strong) typed does the same through compile time.
+Dynamically (or weakly) typed languages check the types during runtime, meanwhile statically (or strong) typed does the same through usually compile time.
 Not all languages are need to be compiled before runtime (like PHP, Ruby or Python), those are called interpreted languages.

 JavaScript itself is **weakly typed**, which means its type system is more permissive and allows for implicit type conversions and late type binding.
 Type violations might not be caught until runtime which may lead to unexpected